 Airport lounges can differ in quality and amenities, but nearly all of them offer one primary perk — a getaway from the crazy hubbub of the airport and a quiet respite for a little bit of relaxation or possibly some work.
 However, accessing airport lounges can be pricey, especially if you don’t have the right credit card.
-Which credit cards are best for your flying habits and lounge preferences?
+Which international credit cards are best for your flying habits and lounge preferences?

 American Express Membership Rewards

-The American Express Membership Rewards program comes with a variety of cards, but there’s one in particular that you’ll want if you’re a member of this loyalty program.
+The American Express Membership Rewards program comes with a variety of international credit cards, but there’s one in particular that you’ll want if you’re a member of this loyalty program.
 The Platinum Card from American Express offers some great benefits, but it also comes along with a hefty $550 annual fee.

 If you take full advantage of all of the above, that more than covers the $550 annual fee.